sagarkolhe/linked-list-DS-/README.md

 # linked-list-DS-
-All linked list operations (Contains All Function Definitions)
+All linked list operations (Code Contains All Function Definitions)

 1.Getting the size of the linked list
 2.Adding elements